Download other ArmADP.com Apps

 A: The Rater

-86. Para 3-17 Can Awards and/or special recognition received during the rating period be cited in evaluation comments (for example, “received the Humanitarian Service Medal” or “named the NCO of the Year”)?
+81. Para 3-17 (A) Can Awards and/or special recognition received during the rating period be cited in evaluation comments (for example, “received the Humanitarian Service Medal” or “named the NCO of the Year”)?

 A: Yes; unless they were achievements that were for scholastic achievements already annotated on a DA Form1059 which is nonrated time

-87. Para 3-17 Are Abbreviations or Acronyms authorized on the NCOER without them being spelled out first?
+82. Para 3-17 (D) Are Abbreviations or Acronyms authorized on the NCOER without them being spelled out first?

 A: Yes; Authorized abbreviations, brevity codes, and/or acronyms found in AR 25–52 may be used in rating officials’ comments

-88. Para 3-17 What Abbreviations or Acronyms are not authorized on the NCOER without them being spelled out first?
+83. Para 3-17 (D) What Abbreviations or Acronyms are not authorized on the NCOER without them being spelled out first?

-90. Para 3-19 Where on the NCOER will the Rater or Senior Rater comment on a NCOER if the NCO was arrested or charged with a crime?
+85. Para 3-19 (A) Where on the NCOER will the Rater or Senior Rater comment on a NCOER if the NCO was arrested or charged with a crime?

 A: No where; No reference will be made to an incomplete investigation (formal or informal) concerning a Soldier

-91. Para 3-19 What is the reason Raters and Senior Raters should not put derogatory comments prior to the findings or finalization of an inquiry?
+86. Para 3-19 (C) What is the reason Raters and Senior Raters should not put derogatory comments prior to the findings or finalization of an inquiry?

 A: to prevent unjustly prejudicial information from being permanently included in a Soldier’s AMHRR since the charges may later be dropped or an inquiry may find nothing derogatory

-92. Para 3-20 What are some examples of prohibited comments for a NCOER?
+87. Para 3-20 (A) What are some examples of prohibited comments for a NCOER?

 A:differences relating to race, color, religion, gender, age, sexual orientation, or national origin is prohibited

-93. Para 3-20 Can Raters or Senior Raters comment on an accusation made to IG by the Rated NCO that is later found to be an untrue accusation?
+88. Para 3-20 (C) Can Raters or Senior Raters comment on an accusation made to IG by the Rated NCO that is later found to be an untrue accusation?

 A: No; comments cannot be made if the NCO was speaking to any agency that is considered protected communications for example, communications to an Inspector General, member of Congress, a court-martial, or a member of the chain of command designated to receive protected communications

-A: Generally no; there are exceptions.
-Examples of when they would be allowed are: “SSG Doe continued his outstanding, selfless service, despite his wife’s severe illness” or “SSG Doe’s continued public confrontations at the unit parking lot with his wife were detrimental to his status as a NCO and professionalism of this unit.”
+A: Only in rare instances are there are exceptions.
+Examples of when they would be allowed are: “SSG Doe continued his outstanding, selfless service, despite his wife’s severe illness” or “SSG Doe’s intemperate public confrontations with his wife were detrimental to the status as an NCO”.

-95. Para 3-25 What items are allowed by AR 600-20 to be mentioned on the NCOER if substantiated by a completed command or other official investigation (for example, CDR’s or commandant’s inquiry, AR 15–6 investigation, EO investigation, and/or investigations by official military or civil authorities)?
+90. Para 3-25 (A) What items are allowed by AR 600-20 to be mentioned on the NCOER if substantiated by a completed command or other official investigation (for example, CDR’s or commandant’s inquiry, AR 15–6 investigation, EO investigation, and/or investigations by official military or civil authorities)?

 A: (1) Criminal acts.